TheGalfins/GNSS_Compare/docs/implemented_algorithms.rst

   \mathbf{R}_{ii,k} = \sigma^2_{ii}.

 To keep things relatively simple, we can assign the value for the sigma 10 meters ( *don't forget to square it before putting it in R* ).
-Another assumption that is made is that the measurements received at the k-th epoch have equal variances ( *ok, this is assumption is not true at all* ).
+Another assumption that is made is that the measurements received at the k-th epoch have equal variances ( *ok, this assumption is not true at all* ).
 However here is an idea for you, maybe you can try investigating some interesting measurement weigthing methods and then
 *compare* (the main keyword of the whole project) the results you get with our not so realistic assumption.
 Let the researcher within you thrive!